lintang-b-s/indonews-search/Readme.md

 # Indonews-fts
-full text search database (on-disk) for indonesian news (or can be anything) from scratch. all documents in the corpus are inverted indexed (with on-disk postings list). currently the query only supports tf-idf scoring.
+full text search database (on-disk) for indonesian news (or can be anything) from scratch. all documents in the corpus are inverted indexed (with on-disk postings list).
+Document indexing is done using dynamic indexing, so that new documents can be indexed into the database. currently the query only supports tf-idf scoring.
 By default the application indexing the following dataset: https://drive.google.com/file/d/1-AbtUsBbMQJ6qe_cDhjy4_S7D18Cw7ZX/view?usp=sharing

 # Quick Start
 ### Run the app
 ```
 - python -m venv venv
+- source ./venv/bin/activate
 - pip install -r requirements.txt
 - flask --app app run
 ```